Wyoming, Michigan: Entertainment and retail destination

 In the 1960s, the city was able to launch several projects.
 The first was a sewage plant to take care of issues from the state in regards to dumping it in the Buck Creek and Grand River.
 The next was the completion of the Water Plant in Holland with a pipeline to the city.

 New developments occurred over the decade on 28th Street, with free vehicle parking drawing some shoppers away from Grand Rapids.
-One major project was Rogers Plaza, which opened in August 1961 as the first indoor shopping mall in Michigan and one of the first in the United States, including stores such as S. S. Kresge, W. T. Grant, Kroger, A&P, Cunningham Drug and Montgomery Ward.
+One major project was Rogers Plaza, which opened in August 1961 as the first indoor shopping mall in Michigan and one of the first in the United States, including stores such as S. S. Kresge, W. T. Grant, Kroger, A&P, Cunningham Drug, and Montgomery Ward.
 The neighboring Wyoming Village Mall opened later in 1961 and was anchored by Wurzburg's.
-Flowerland Fruitbasket also opened in 1961 providing lawn care tools, flowers and outdoor furniture for the developing suburban homes.
+Fruitbasket Flowerland also opened in 1961 providing lawn care tools, flowers, and outdoor furniture for the developing suburban homes.
 Gordon Food Service moved from Grand Rapids to Wyoming in 1962.
-Three annexation attempts by Grand Rapids were also defeated in that year; the Kent County Airport, the Blackburn neighborhood and Buchanan neighborhood.
+Three annexation attempts by Grand Rapids were also defeated in that year: the Kent County Airport, the Blackburn neighborhood, and the Buchanan neighborhood.

 Studio 28 opened on the 28th Street corridor in 1965 and expanded in size over decades into the world's first multiplex and the largest multiplex in the world in 1988.
 In July 1966, the Lake Michigan pipeline to Wyoming began to supply water to the city, a major accomplishment after years of difficulties with low-quality wells.
 By the end of the decade, the city faced fund shortages and multiple income tax proposals were turned down.
-Wyoming began to establish many municipal facilities in the 1970s, including a public works building, a centralized fire station, a combined Police-Justice building and a new public library.
+Wyoming began to establish many municipal facilities in the 1970s, including a public works building, a centralized fire station, a combined police-justice building, and a new public library.
 By the 1980s, the city became concerned about the quality of developments, with adult bookstores and massage parlors appearing.
 In 1990, Reynolds Metals closed their operations in the city.